src-d/guide/talent/onboarding/onboarding.md

 ### Company Events

-- We regularly organize company events.
-For more information check here: https://github.com/src-d/guide/blob/master/office/company_events.md.
-You will be notified about them on your Google Calendar.
+- We regularly organize [company events](https://github.com/src-d/guide/blob/master/office/company_events.md) and you will be notified about them on your Google Calendar.

 ### Remote

 - As you know, source{d} is fully remote friendly, what this means is that you can choose to be full-time remote from the location of your choice or be in our Madrid office.
-For smooth collaboration, please read the guideline at https://github.com/src-d/guide/blob/master/remote/remote_guidelines.md
+For smooth collaboration, we have everything written down in our [guideline](https://github.com/src-d/guide/blob/master/remote/remote_guidelines.md).

 ### Rooms